Temberlane/StoryPointer/README.md

 ## Overview
 This project uses machine learning to **predict Agile story points** from user stories (e.g., Jira issues, GitHub issues).
 By training on public datasets of labeled stories, the model learns to approximate how teams assign effort values to stories.
+The main goal is to use LLMs to augment results obtained from an a conventional regression model.

 The goal is not to replace human judgment, but to **provide guidance** and **calibration** for estimation, especially when teams want to reduce bias or speed up sprint planning.